comfora/.github/docs/projects.md

 # Projects and Services
 <!-- markdownlint-enable MD025 MDO26 -->

+!!! note "Major Revision"
+    This page will soon get a revision soon, please take the information or content with a grain of salt.

 Comfora hosts a couple of projects on both on [GitHub](https://github.com/comfora) and our own infrastructure which allows us to bring community members more **reliability** and **transparent with operations.** Couple of things to note,

 <!-- markdownlint-disable MD007 -->